pollinations/pollinations/README.md

 Pollinations is an effort to make generative art more approachable.
 There are three main components.
 - A React frontend
-- An IPFS server for pubsub and storage
+- IPFS for pubsub and storage
-- Notebooks running on Google Collab
+- Notebooks running on Google Collab to use the free cloud GPUs

 ## 🔗 Links